-And then you will read this Then this one Graphic design is a true art and a good flyer should stand out, be easy to read, use powerful imagery and be clearly branded with the Landcare or your groups logo.
+Graphic design is a true art and a good flyer should stand out, be easy to read, use powerful imagery and be clearly branded with the Coastcare or your groups logo.

-- 1. Landcare Australia have a free templates that you can access https://landcareaustralia.org.au/resources/resources-for-groups/ - 2.
-More template flyers and posters such as those found at canva.com will save you time when creating yourself. - Have a clear call to action that can be done right away.
-As an example, "Text your name, phone number and email address to XXXXXX to register for our event now".
+- 1. Landcare Australia have a free templates that you can access https://landcareaustralia.org.au/coastcare/ - More template flyers and posters such as those found at canva.com will save you time when creating yourself. - 3.
+Have a clear call to action that can be done right away.
+As an example, "Text your name, phone number and email address to XXXXXXX to register for our event now".